The moment Andrew and I saw a Clark Cortez motorhome, it was love at first sight. Truly.

 - Cortez promotional video

-(Thank you to Jimmy Krantz for sharing this video.
+(Thank you to Jimmy Krantz for sharing this video and memories.
 We have been honored to talk with you.)

 - NSS Magazine